Sithila-Sihan-Somaratne/Portfolio/README.md

 # My Portfolio
-You can see my Portfolio at https://sithila2010.github.io/Portfolio/
+You can see my Portfolio by going to this link: https://sithila-sihan-somaratne.github.io/Portfolio/